-For the analysis of the temporal evolution of heavy precipitation, we use time series of different percentiles of spatial mean precipitation and quantities introduced and recommended by the Expert Team on Climate Change Detection and Indices (ETC-CDI; Karl et al., 1999; Peterson, 2005).
+For the analysis of the temporal evolution of heavy precipitation, we use time series of different percentiles of spatial mean precipitation and quantities introduced and recommended by the Expert Team on Climate Change Detection and Indices (ETCCDI; Karl et al., 1999; Peterson, 2005).
 Currently, 27 indices for temperature and precipitation are defined by the ETCCDI.
 These indices can be used from local to global scales.
 Additionally, they combine extremes with a mean climatological state (Zwiers et al., 2013).
-In this study, we use the two indices R95pTOT and R99pTOT (Eq.
-B1-B2 in Appendix B), which indicate the amount of precipitation above the 95 % or 99 % percentile, respectively.
+In this study, we use the two indices (R95pTOT and R99pTOT; Eqs.
+B1 and B2), which indicate the amount of precipitation above the 95th or 99th percentile, respectively.